-Comm itments Action Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
-Delays against key milestone/s of more than 10% of the total length of the planned action.
-Problems with quality that lead to significant additional costs/work. explanati and put i itiny committee should ask the pertinent chief officer/s to provide an itiny conduct a review to identify the root causes of the red status in place an action plan to prevent further deterioration and minimise age caused to the overall organisation.
+Con mitments Action Rec CPA/Scrutiny committee should ask the pertinent chief officer/s to provide an explanation or conduct a review to identify the root causes of the red status and put in place an action plan to prevent further deterioration and minimise the damage caused to the overall organisation.
 Significant lack of resources which cannot be resolved by the directorate.
 Pls identified to measure success of the commitment are mostly red.
-Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved.
-Red (alert) Performance is worse than target by 10% or more Amber An AMBER status usually means one or more of the following: A negative variance against the budget or savings of less than 10%.
+Performance Indicators (RAG) Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved.
+Red (alert) Performance is worse than target by 10% or more AMBER status usually means one or more of the following: A negative variance against the budget or savings of less than 10%.
 Delays against critical milestones less than 10% of the total length of the planned action.
-Problems with quality but not causing delay.
+Action CPA/Scrutiny Committee should maintain a watching brief over Amber projects/commitments but not necessarily intervening.
+They may ask chief officers to provide mitigation actions to prevent amber from moving into the Amb Problems with quality but not causing delay.
 Lack of resources which can be resolved by the pertinent chief officer/s (e.g. via virement within the budget or managing vacancies).
-Pls identified to measure success of the commitment are a mixture of red, amber and green.
-Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s. orojects/co officers to red.
-Iny Committee should maintain a watching brief over Amber ommitments but not necessarily intervening.
-They may ask chief provide mitigation actions to prevent amber from moving into the Ince Indicators (RAG) Performance is worse than target by under 10% Green A GREEN status usually means one or more of the following: The forecast expenditure is on budget.
+Pls identified to measure success of the commitment are a mixture of red, amber and green. red.
+Performance Indicators (RAG) Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s.
+Amber (caution) Performance is worse than target by under 10% A GREEN status usually means one or more of the following: Action Gree The forecast expenditure is on budget.
 Milestone/s on track to complete on time.
-Quality at expected levels.
+CPA/Scrutiny Committee can let officers progress with the delivery of the planned actions.
+Assurance from the underlying data should indicate that the milestone is truly green.
+Gree Quality at expected levels.
 No resource problems.
-Pls identified to measure success of the commitment are mostly green.
-Stakeholders satisfied with the outcome. planned a ntiny Committee can let officers progress with the delivery of the actions.
-Assurance from the underlying data should indicate that the e is truly green. nance Indicators (RAG) Performance is equal to or better than target Perfo mance Indicators (Trend) Perform nance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator \leftrightarrow No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) 1 Performance declined vs same quarter of previous year
+Performance Indicators (RAG) PIs identified to measure success of the commitment are mostly green.
+Stakeholders satisfied with the outcome.
+Green (clear) Performance is equal to or better than target Perf ormance Indicators (Trend) Performance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator - No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) 1 Performance declined vs same quarter of previous year